 - The Reader- who reads the entire API technical documentation manual in its entirety (not just the photos and diagrams) before taking any type of action

-- The Quick Start Guide coder- While you may have composed a visually stunning 100 page literary masterpiece of API documentation, it is very unlikely this group will want to read it.
+- The Quick Start Guide coder- While you may have composed a visually stunning 100-page literary masterpiece of API documentation, it is very unlikely this group will want to read it.
 With a twirl of your wand, you should be able to condense that literary masterpiece down to only the chills and thrills, focusing on the main services of the API needed to begin.

-- Solution: Make sure the “Quick Start Guide” has easy, actionable steps to allow for instant familiarity of a product.
+- Solution: Make sure the “Quick Start Guide” has easy, actionable steps to allow for the instant familiarity of a product.
 Be sure to include numerous screenshots and illustrations for clarity and overall customer experience.

 The Treats of the API Technical Documentation Trade

 The overall treatment is thorough and easy-to-follow documentation leading to higher API adoption.
 This prevents your audiences from becoming werewolves in frustration.
 While it can be tempting for an engineer or developer to simply use API technical documentation software, there is no substitute for human documentation.
 It is quite common for API documentation writers to use the same software to enhance their technical writing and provide the best API documentation experience possible.